The demographics of core-collapse supernovae. The role of binary evolution and CSM interaction: Supernova population syntheses

 Here, we calculate the population of supernovae assuming the explosion criteria of \Muller \ and the ``Hardcoded'' merger criterion.
 As shown in Fig.\,\ref{fig:overview_sne}, this model predicts that $\sim 61\%$ of all supernovae are H-rich \Type IIP/L supernovae, $29\%$ are classical \Type Ibc supernovae.
 The remaining ~10\% are composed of Types\,IIn (2.4\%), IIb ($4.3\%$), Ibn (2.4\%) and\,87A (0.3\%).
 These numbers are qualitatively in line with previous theoretical works, which we discuss in Appendix\,\ref{sec:disussion:other_works}.

 We find that about a third of all supernovae are produced by effectively single stars, i.e., stars which never participated in binary mass transfer.
 The progenitors of about two-thirds of all supernovae are binary interaction products, with merger stars producing $\sim30\%$ of all supernovae, and mass donors 23\%.
-Secondary stars which took part in at least one mass transfer event contribute less ($\sim$16\%), because the are the initially less massive component in the binaries and therefore often form white dwarfs.
+Secondary stars which took part in at least one mass transfer event contribute less ($\sim$16\%), because {they} are the initially less massive component in the binaries and therefore often form WDs.

 Primary stars, which are typically mass-donors, produce a population of supernovae that differs most strongly from that of single stars.
 Their majority explode as a \Type Ibc supernova, while in particular the long-period binaries with the lowest initial primary masses are not fully stripped and produce \Type IIb supernovae (see Fig.\ref{fig:logPq_1.10}).
 Per definition, the mass donors which reach core collapse during mass transfer are producing the interacting supernovae (Types\,IIn and\,Ibn).